-Mawson Bear’s Guardian writes: Your mission, Noble Reader, should you choose to accept it, is to challenge the Dark Lord that holds all Writers (and one Writer-Bear) in its thrall.
-Only the trusty keyboard of the Doughty Reader can quell this Fearful Thing.
-But what, you wonder, could this Horror be?
-It's dread name, gentle … Continue reading Valiant Reader, Brave Deeds Await You
+Mawson Bear’s Guardian writes: Your mission, Noble Reader, should you choose to accept it, is to challenge the Dark Lord that holds all Writers (and this one Writer-Bear) in its thrall.
+Only the trusty keyboard of the Doughty Reader (that’s you, of course) can quell this Fearful Thing.
+What, you wonder, could this Horror be?Continue reading “Noble Reader, Dare Ye Battle the Dread Foe?”

 In 1809, Jane and her sister Cassandra went to live in Chawton House

 The Tedettes are thrilled to find a letter written by their heroine in 1815.
-It's to the personal librarian of His Royal Highness The Prince of Wales.
+The letter is addressed to the personal librarian of His Royal Highness The Prince of Wales.
 Fancy having a personal librarian!
 The prince was the Regent.
-That means he was the king in disguise.
-At the time the King himself was not being allowed to … Continue reading ‘I Must Keep My Own Style’.
-The Tedettes Jane Austen Bookclub
+That means he was being the king even though he wasn’t.
+This can be baffling toContinue reading “‘I Must Keep My Own Style and Go My Own Way’: The Tedettes Jane Austen Bookclub”

 The history of England by Jane Austen aged 16.
 Illustrated by sister Cassandra